Trends in the Development of the Logistics Industry

-New opportunities are emerging for all parties — for the client, products are created that allow combining delivery services within a specific interval, receiving different types of goods with variability in payment, delivery methods, receiving notifications about delivery and courier arrival, and for online stores, customers of the service — differentiation of methods for preparing and moving goods, from turnkey fulfillment to direct delivery of individual orders from the seller to the buyer.
+New opportunities are emerging for all parties — for the client, products are created that allow combining delivery services within a specific interval, receiving different types of goods with variability in payment, delivery methods, receiving notifications about delivery and arrival of the courier, and for online stores, customers of the service — differentiation of methods for preparing and moving cargo, from turnkey fulfillment to direct delivery of individual orders from the seller to the buyer.

-Among the many possibilities for the development of technology, CDEK identifies several key trends.
+Among the many possibilities for the development of technologies, CDEK identifies several key trends.

 1. Resources

 The delivery service market is influenced by seasonality, which requires flexibility in personnel management.
-Accordingly, standard methods of recruiting personnel and attracting outsourcing are not effective enough during short seasonal peaks or individual overloaded time slots of the working day.
-Servicing an additional volume of orders can be implemented through a crowd platform, which allows a portion of simple operations to be outsourced to third-party crowd workers who do not require a permanent presence in the staff, but are effective in maintaining delivery times for customers, and these can be both crowd couriers and warehouse employees.
+Accordingly, standard methods of recruitment and outsourcing are not effective enough during short seasonal peaks or individual overloaded time slots of the working day.
+Servicing additional order volumes can be implemented through a crowd platform, allowing a portion of simple operations to be outsourced to third-party crowd workers who do not require permanent employment, but are effective in maintaining delivery times for customers, and these can be both crowd couriers and warehouse employees.

 2. Communications

-The standard practice of voice contact with the client has long gone into the past, but replacing it with one updated tool, a chatbot or messenger, does not give a sufficient effect.
-Applying a cascading principle of communication, the sequential use of all options from a robo-call to connecting an operator, the development of artificial intelligence will ensure contact with all types of audiences, inform about the arrival of goods at the point of issue of orders or the arrival of the courier.
+The standard practice of voice contact with the client has long gone into the past, but replacing it with a single updated tool, a chatbot or messenger, does not provide sufficient effect.
+Applying a cascading principle of communication, the sequential use of all options from a robo-call to connecting an operator, the development of artificial intelligence will ensure contact with all types of audiences, inform about the arrival of cargo at the point of issue of orders or the arrival of the courier.

 3. Automation of processing